So your job was eliminated, or you were laid off – now what should you put on LinkedIn when you’re unemployed?

 IT Director | VP of IT | Open to Infrastructure, Applications, or Networking Leadership in Managed Services

-2 – How to write your LinkedIn ABOUT section when you’re unemployed.
+2 – What to put in your LinkedIn SUMMARY / ABOUT section when you’re unemployed.

 Just like your Headline, the About section (formerly the Summary) can be used to deliver a direct message to employers—referring to your value proposition first and foremost.